IBM-Security/verify-keycloak-integration/hld.md

 Branching diagram coming _soon_.

+### 8.3.
+General Testing Technology/Approach

+Given that a large amount of the scenarios/stories we are building involve browser-based web flows, we plan to use Selenium WebDriver for automated testing for a number of use cases.
+However, there will be some challenges there as many of the flows we are building require interaction from an external device, such as an IBM Verify mobile application or a FIDO/WebAuthn hardware key.
+Investigation needs to be done to figure out how we can integrate such technologies into a WebDriver-driven test suite.

+Additionally, we will want to investigate if we can do API-based testing for some of the Keycloak operations we are integrating with.
+The feasibility of this is still TBD.

 ## 9. Documentation

 Extension documentation will be housed at the [GitHub repository](https://github.com/IBM-Security/cloud-identity-keycloak-integration) using various `markdown` files.